 9. Linkage with other State/Regional Agribusiness Associations

-FWAA is but one of many Agribusiness Associations across the United States.
-Our Association is a part of the information sharing system.
-As situations develop in other parts of the country FWAA knows when they are happening and can either take the appropriate actions or inform members of what is happening.
+FWAA is one of many Agribusiness Associations across the United States and is part of the information sharing system.
+As situations develop in other parts of the country, FWAA knows when they are happening and can either take the appropriate actions or inform members of what is occurring.
 This person-to-person contact exists nowhere else on such a large and diverse scale.

 10. FWAA is a Large Regional Organization with grass roots

-Although FWAA’s physical footprint is Idaho, Washington, Oregon, Utah, and Nevada, the Association has seven (7) Committees whose chairpersons are appointed by the current President.
+Although FWAA’s physical footprint is in Idaho, Washington, Oregon, Utah, and Nevada, the Association has five Committees whose chairpersons are appointed by the current FWAA President.
 They are formed through a resolution process identifying specific functions.
-These Committees are the pulse and heartbeat of the Association and advise the Board of Directors regarding policy and priorities for the Association.
+These Committees are the pulse and heartbeat of the Association and advise the Board of Directors on issues related to policy and the priorities of the Association.
+There are opportunities for members to experience individual growth and development through Committee involvement.